chartley1988/cards-homepage/docs/rules.md

 ```

 Why did we adjust the follow suit rule and not just make a new rule that would be true if the card was an 8?
-EVERY rule needs to be true in order to pass a card.
+EVERY rule needs to be true in order to pass a card by default.
 This means we may have to shortcut some rules with base cases.
-If you find yourself having multiple base cases (likely) a shortcut function may be helpful.
+If you find yourself having multiple base cases (likely) a shortcut function may be helpful, or changing the rules to allow ANY true to pass may suffice.

 ```typescript
 const allowAnEight = () => {}; // ...code